Public Catholic Masses return Monday

 But there will be some changes to Mass.

-"Out of concern for the safety of all involved, Diocesan pastors have been asked to follow established directives and guidelines," it said.
-"These limit the size of the congregation to 25 percent of occupancy, maintain social distancing guidance, and ask the faithful’s cooperation to wear facemasks and bring with them hand sanitizer for their use.
+“Out of concern for the safety of all involved, Diocesan pastors have been asked to follow established directives and guidelines,” it said.
+“These limit the size of the congregation to 25% of occupancy, maintain social distancing guidance, and ask the faithful’s cooperation to wear face masks and bring with them hand sanitizer for their use.
 The faithful are also asked to receive Communion in the hand.
-Further, schedules may need to be adjusted and some priests or liturgical ministers may not be able to participate publicly because of age or health conditions."
+Further, schedules may need to be adjusted and some priests or liturgical ministers may not be able to participate publicly because of age or health conditions.”

 The news release said live streaming of Masses will continue to assist people with “underlying health conditions” or those who are not comfortable attending Mass in public yet.